-VOCAL’s Mixed-Excitation Linear Predictive (MELP) vocoder is suitable for a range of low power and low bandwidth applications including PDAs, mobile devices and cell phones, VoIP, secure voice and radio, ground mobile and software defined radios as well as the Joint Tactical Radio System (JTRS), JTRS Handheld, Manpack and Small Form Fit (HMS) and Soldier Radio Waveform (SRW).
-Our MELP source code (C and assembly) is optimized for performance on all major DSPs and processors as a real-time implementation that can be configured to support multichannel applications.
-The MELP vocoder specification, first released in 1999, is commonly referred to as MIL-STD-3005 (U.S.) or STANAG 4591 (NATO).
+MELP (Mixed-Excitation Linear Predictive) vocoder is ideal for low power and low bandwidth communications applications such as PDAs, mobile devices, cell phones, VoIP, secure voice and radio.
+MELP codec provides superior speech intelligibility for a range of ground mobile and software defined radios including the Joint Tactical Radio System (JTRS), JTRS Handheld, Manpack and Small Form Fit (HMS) and Soldier Radio Waveform (SRW).

 The MELP codec evolved from improvements and modifications to another code excited linear predictive (CELP) coder known as LPC-10.
 An improved version of the algorithm is available, the mixed-excitation linear predictive enhanced (MELP enhanced or MELPe) vocoder.